|

 NeoLinux which was based on Red Hat Linux, but the details of that

+project are potentially the subject of another article.
 I have other virtual machines - a Solaris 10 instance, a

 Ubuntu 6.10 installation, and even a DOS 6.22 / Windows for Workgroups